FdI96/Custom-Ruby-Linter/README.md

     -Open your console
     -In there, copy and paste this command: "git clone https://github.com/FdI96/Custom-Ruby-Linter"

+For more information about use the git clone, visit this [LINK](https://www.earthdatascience.org/workshops/intro-version-control-git/basic-git-commands/#:~:text=From%20your%20repository%20page%20on,like%20to%20clone%20your%20repository.)

 # Documentation

+## Information

+In this section I represent the good and bad practices for each offense to fix all the custom linters error.

-## Trailing White Spaces
+### Trailing White Space Detected

+### Wrong Identation

+### Reduce characters per line max 120

+### Final newline missing

+### Inadequate empty line

 ![GoodNBadPractices]()

-For more information about use the git clone, visit this [LINK](https://www.earthdatascience.org/workshops/intro-version-control-git/basic-git-commands/#:~:text=From%20your%20repository%20page%20on,like%20to%20clone%20your%20repository.)

 ## AUTHOR